Truthfully, I find the lyrics of “Silent Night” a bit misleading. All is not calm or bright on this earth. It never has been.

 What he witnessed was a taste of Heaven.

 Truthfully, the calm which we seek isn’t rooted outside.
 It’s rooted within.
-It’s possible when we embrace Jesus and his upside down kingdom… In the midst of noise, pain, and chaos.
+It’s possible when we embrace Jesus and participation in this upside down kingdom which is breaking into the midst of noise, pain, and chaos.

 1-2 The Word was first,